Whether you’re a young kid or a kid-at-heart The Automobile Driving Museum is a guaranteed treat for every automotive enthusiast.

 Stanley Zimmerman: It’s really…and you really can’t tell.
 I’ve been told that at some of the auction companies that would like us to sell it, which we won’t, that in an auction, it would probably bring more than a million dollars.

-Evolution of the Museum
+Evolution of The Automobile Driving Museum

 Tom Smith: So you had a vision for this museum a long time ago.
 Has it come to fruition?
 Has it changed a little bit?